lokwasa/ML-classification-Iris-Dataset/README.md

-# ML-classification-Iris-Dataset
+# ML-classification-Iris-and titanic Dataset
-simple machine learning classification on Iris Dataset From a dataset obtained from  kaggle
+simple machine learning classification on Iris and titanic_survival From a dataset obtained from  kaggle